inss12/assessment_geomatic/README.md

 # Geomatic Assessment

-This repository contains a full-stack geospatial web mapping application developed for the Geomatic assessment.
+This repository hosts a full-stack geospatial web mapping application developed as a submission for Geomatic's assessment.
 The project integrates a Python backend using FastAPI to serve geospatial data and a React frontend using the ArcGIS API for JavaScript for interactive mapping.
 The application demonstrates functionality such as spatial filtering, proximity searches, user-drawn queries, and dynamic data visualization with charts.

 ## Table of Contents